I noticed the clouds on my first day in Northern India, as I always do.

-“Clouds… yes…” my mother mused slowly “but really it’s the silence.
+“Clouds… yes…” my mother mused.
+“But really it’s the silence.
 I cannot get over the silence.
 It echoes in my head.”

-Each of us notices something different upon a return to what is familiar.
+Everyone notices something different upon a return to what is familiar.
 For me, clouds.
 For my mother, sitting in traffic on that drive back home, the quiet.
 No horns, no yelling, no whistles being blown and no cows, goats or camels in the road.
-Turning to stare out of the window, she smiled “I kind of miss the cows though.”
+Turning to stare out of the window, she smiled “I kinda miss the cows, though.”